Look no further than the Connors RSI indicator.

 However, user-defined calculations can be used to alter the default parameters on most of the market’s popular trading platforms.

 There is some truth to this assumption because the CRSI works based on inputs that focus on shorter-term price changes in the market.

-Traditional RSI readings define an indicator mid-range of 30-70, where market activity below 30 implies oversold conditions (a buy signal) and market activity above 70 implies overbought conditions (a sell signal).
+Traditional RSI readings define an indicator mid-range of 30-70.
+Market activity below 30 implies oversold conditions (a buy signal) and above 70 implies overbought conditions (a sell signal).

 Let’s take a closer look at how the CRSI indicator accomplishes this task of relative market outperformance when compared to its more traditional counterparts.